The Geer street learning garden builds resilient community connections and engages people of all ages in the powerful act of growing local food.

 Located between one of the poorest census tracts and one of the most prosperous business districts in Durham, the Geer Street learning Garden is a flourishing urban green space.

-The garden has twelve raised vegetable beds, an outdoor classroom space, fruit trees, a cob pizza oven, a small greenhouse, two beehives, vermicompost system, perennial rain gardens, outdoor kitchen, mushroom logs, pollinator habitats and areas for community gatherings...all on only a quarter-acre lot!
-The heart of the Geer Street Garden are the countless community partners we have built in Durham.
-Read how each helps the garden grow.
+The garden has twelve raised vegetable beds, an outdoor classroom space, fruit trees, a cob pizza oven, a small greenhouse, two beehives, vermicompost system, perennial rain gardens, mushroom logs, pollinator habitats and areas for community gatherings...all on only a quarter-acre lot!
+Conveniently located in Durham’s urban food corridor, the garden neighbors Reinvestment Partners, Farmer Foodshare, and an urban demonstration apiary managed by Bee Downtown.
+The heart of the Geer Street Garden are the countless community partnerships we have built in Durham.
+Read where food from the garden gets distributed.

 Durham, NC 27701